freesewing/markdown/dev/guides/contributor/de.md

 ---
 title: Documentation for contributors
-order: 700
 ---

 Are you interested in contributing to freesewing?
 That's awesome, and exactly why this thing is open source in the first place.

 ## Code of conduct

 Freesewing strives to be an open and inclusive community.
-To keep the trolls at bay, we have a [code of conduct](/code-of-conduct).
+To keep the trolls at bay, we have a [code of conduct](/guides/code-of-conduct/).
 As a contributor, you are expected to uphold it.

 ## Where to get help or report a problem

 - The [freesewing chat room on Gitter](https://gitter.im/freesewing/freesewing) is the best place to ask questions, meet other freesewers, or just hang out and share a laugh.
 - Chat not your thing?
 The [@freesewing_org](https://twitter.com/freesewing_org) Twitter account is the next best thing.
-- Did you spot a mistake?
+- Haben Sie einen Fehler festgestellt?
 Have a suggestion for an improvement?
 Please [file an issue on GitHub](https://github.com/freesewing/freesewing/issues/new).
-You'll need a GitHub account, but they are free.
+Dafür benötigen Sie einen GitHub-Account, diesen können Sie kostenlos erstellen.

 ## Ways to contribute